-- Regular reports - Use the specific metrics to show your progress on social.
+Regular social media reports - Use the specific metrics to show your progress on social.
 Make sure you include competitive social media benchmarks too.

-- One-off reports - showcase qualitative reports and campaigns performance.
+One-off social media reports - showcase qualitative reports and campaigns performance.

-- Research reports - add insights on particular topic or trend.
+Research social media reports - add insights on a particular topic or trend.

 Most smart business organizations insist on using KPIs because they want to amplify the potential acquisition and retention value that social media brings to their business.